jvgalvin/Portfolio/README.md

 This repository has raw data (for building the database in PostgreSQL and Neo4j) in the data folder.
 There are two notebooks in the notebooks folder - one is used to process the raw data and build the graph database of the BART network and the other is used for analysis.

+The pdf file is a final presentation based on findings.

 ## Context

 Executives at a fictitious meal preparation company have expressed a desire to expand operations beyond just a single store (in North Berkeley).
 They would like data-driven recommendations on how the company can capitalize on market opportunities in the greater Bay Area.